FinnWilkinson/Advanced-Computer-Architecture/README.md

  To compile and run the simulator: `python Simulator_main.py "Assembly Programs/<CHOSEN_PROGRAM>.txt"` in the Python_Sim directory.

  To compile and run the simulator with status update after each instruction execution: `python Simulator_main.py "Assembly Programs/<CHOSEN_PROGRAM>.txt" -verbose` in the Python_Sim directory.

+ All Assembly programs contain comments at the top to help explain what the script will do.
+ Available Assembly test programs :
+  - `Quick_Sort.txt`
+  - `Vector_Addition.txt`
+  - `Factorial.txt`

  The external Dependancies are as follows :
   - `import os`